lazareff/yatzy_winzo/README.md

 3. (Skip this if making unity based game) For writing web code, create a new file `WebGame.ts` inside the same newly created game folder.
 Make sure to export a class that implements the `IWebGame` interface.
 4. Add any config that is needed for the game in the `config.ts` file.
 5. Point gameToRun to your game in the `config.ts` file.

-## Example

-There's a sample `Tic-Tac-Toe` game created for reference.
-Make sure to point gameToRun to `Games.TicTacToe` to run the game.